Avvir Tham becomes first Singaporean man to win SEA Games diving gold in 60 years

 BANGKOK: Avvir Tham became Singapore's first men's diver to win SEA Games gold in six decades on Wednesday (Dec 17).

-In the men's 1m springboard final at the Assumption University Suvarnabhumi Campus' Aquatic Center, Tham registered a personal best score of 370.35, ahead of Thailand's Chawanwat Juntaphadawon and Malaysia's Rui Jie Yong.
+In the men's 1m springboard final at the Assumption University Suvarnabhumi Campus' Aquatic Center, 21-year-old Tham registered a personal best score of 370.35, ahead of Thailand's Chawanwat Juntaphadawon and Malaysia's Yong Rui Jie.

 The last Singaporean win to win gold was Hui Peng Seng at the 1965 Games, then known as the South East Asian Peninsular (SEAP) Games.